TheAgenticAI/TheAgenticBench/README.md

 Build, customize, and deploy dynamic workflows—from research to business process automation with pre-built AI agents and custom options.
 All operated via a natural language interface.

 ## List of existing agents:
+- **Orchestrator Agent**: Takes the initial prompt, generates an action plan, and decides on the action control what agent performs what task, and in what order, to get to the final solution.
+This can be thought of as the parent agent.
 - **Web Agent** ([TheAgenticBrowser](https://github.com/TheAgenticAI/TheAgenticBrowser)): Can access any web-page to extract information or perform actions.
 - **Local File Agent**: Can download files from browser, perform actions on file-system.
-- **RAG Agent**: Utilizes the existing data uploaded by user to answer questions using its generative language
+- **RAG Agent**: An AI assistant specialized in using RAG to answer questions.
+Utilizes the existing data uploaded by user.
 - **Code Generator Agent**: Writes code to perform any action or algorithm or process other agent's response
 - **Code Executor Agent**: Executes code from coder agent with automated dependencies installation and runtime inputs.
+- **API Agent**: Agent for executing REST API calls.

 ## Quick Start
 ### Docker Setup